How to Dry Eucalyptus in the Oven: A Step-by-Step Guide

 Set your oven to its lowest possible temperature setting.
 This is typically around 200°F (93°C), but some ovens may go lower.
 If your oven allows, setting it to around 175°F (80°C) can be even better.

-See also Samsung Oven Timer [Detailed Guide]
+See also Kenmore Oven Modes [How To, Guide]

 The idea is to create a warm, consistent environment where the leaves can dry slowly.
 This slow drying process helps preserve the color, shape, and essential oils of the eucalyptus leaves, leading to a more desirable final product.